Nguyen177013/express-your-love/README.md

 ✅ **Todo:**

+- [ ] Install the font of the main button locally.

 - [ ] Change the font and font size of the popup and the success box to make it more _aesthetic_ and _reable_.

 - [ ] Add one more breakpoint for mobile or tablet devices.